WanluLigroupUCSD/ApolloX/README.md

 # ApolloX
-A HENP material design software for bulk and nanopartical structure.
+A HENP material design software for bulk and nanoparticle structure.